replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 > Introduced in the Replicated app manager v1.33.0

-You can configure a host path as your storage destination for backups.
+This topic describes how to install Velero and configure a host path as your storage destination for backups.

 :::note
-For embedded clusters, or existing clusters where Velero is already installed, you can also use the admin console to update your storage destination.
-For more information about using the admin console to update storage settings, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
+For existing or embedded clusters where Velero is already installed, you can update your storage destination in the admin console.
+For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
 :::

 ## Prerequisites